Naltrexone (Revia or Vivitrol) is a medication to treat opioid use disorder (OUD) and alcohol use disorder (AUD).

 Opioid overdose can happen in several ways.
 One way is because Naltrexone blocks the effects of opioids.
 When individuals try overcoming this blocking effect by taking large amounts of opioids, they may experience severe health risks, including overdose or death.

-Patients who discontinue Naltrexone use and relapse need to be extra careful due to their decreased tolerance to opioids.
+Patients who discontinue Naltrexone use and relapse must be extra careful due to their decreased tolerance to opioids.
 Taking the same or even lower doses as they have in the past can lead to life-threatening consequences, including overdose.

 Naltrexone for Alcohol Use Disorder (AUD)